 Nobody likes to eat food out of a smelly garbage can or a microwave oven that smells like it has been used to heat toxic materials.
 The same can be said for fish.
 As anglers, we come across a ton of different smells and flavors that can give fish lockjaw.
 Most of these smells and tastes just turn fish off.
 This includes things like sunscreen, insect repellent, human foods, soap, gasoline, and tobacco if you are a user.
-All of these are things that we come across daily in our fish catching endeavors.
+All of these are things that we come across daily in our fish-catching endeavors.
 The fish just don’t like things like this.
 Try eating food that smells like sweaty socks or rotten eggs.
 Exactly.

 Didn’t think so.
 Much to the same effect, covering up these odors with a scent that smells and tastes natural will make fish less hesitant to bite.
 Also, a common scent that can turn fish off almost instantly, is also one I believe many anglers ignore or forget about.
 That is the human scent.
-The smell of human.
+The smell of humans.
 The natural scent and oil present in our own skin cells can simply make fish quit biting.
 Adding some sort of attractant to your bait or lure to cover that up will help get you more bites.

 Make Fish Hold Onto Baits Longer

-Using some sort of enhancer on your lures whether it is for taste, for the smell, or for both, the added profile can cause fish to hang on to that lower much longer than they would otherwise.
+Using some sort of enhancer on your lures whether it is for taste, smell, or for both, the added profile can cause fish to hang on to that lure much longer than they would otherwise.
 When your lower tastes or smells like real forage, the fish are much more likely to hang onto it and try to swallow it instead of spitting it out instantly.
 Fish that think they are getting real food will often start to munch on it and proceed to gobble it up instead of letting it pass on by.

 Attractants can make the difference between fishing and actually catching fish.
 A lot of the time these additives will give you those extra seconds you need so you can set the hook and stick the fish.
 This is especially helpful for those who are just starting out.
 When a fish starts to bite your fishing lure, having that extra scent can give you a few extra seconds for you to hook and land that fish especially if you missed your hookset the first time.
-For Largemouth Bass anglers, it can certainly give you an advantage.
+For largemouth bass anglers, it can certainly give you an advantage.

 The Art of Attraction